 In 2016, SAVE THE FROGS!
 Ghana launched its Young Scholars Program, designed to achieve two major goals: (1) improve the resources of less-endowed schools; and (2) provide scholarships to academically gifted but economically disadvantaged children.
 Continue reading SAVE THE FROGS!
 Ghana Young Scholars Program

-Since 2009, SAVE THE FROGS! has disbursed $84,760 in grants to amphibian conservationists in 15 countries (Australia, Bangladesh, Brazil, Colombia, Estonia, Ghana, India, Liberia, Madagascar, Mexico, Nepal, Nigeria, Paraguay, Tanzania and the USA).
-We are currently accepting applications for Save The Frogs Day Grants and SAVE THE FROGS!
-Travel Grants.
-SAVE THE FROGS!
-Grant Notifications ListIf you wish to … Continue reading SAVE THE FROGS!
+Since 2009, SAVE THE FROGS! has disbursed $99,799 in grants, to 47 amphibian conservationists in 16 countries (Argentina, Australia, Bangladesh, Brazil, Colombia, Estonia, Ghana, India, Liberia, Madagascar, Mexico, Nepal, Nigeria, Paraguay, Tanzania and the USA).
+We award these grants to talented conservationists who share our love of amphibians and our desire to protect them.
+SAVE THE … Continue reading SAVE THE FROGS!
 Grants

 SAVE THE FROGS!
 Travel Grants assist early career conservationists who require financial assistance to travel to professional conferences, educational trainings or field sites.

 In January 2019, SAVE THE FROGS! awarded $2,575 in travel grants.
 Travel Grant applications are NOT currently being accepted.

 You can learn about other SAVE THE FROGS!
 Grants here.
 (You can also fill out the grants notifications form on that page to stay updated about when Travel Grant applications re-open).